WebOrigami/docs/src/content/framework/intro1.md

 {{ framework-intro/src/public/team.yaml }}
 ```

-You could use a JSON file or other formats to store this data, but this tutorial will use YAML because it's easier to read and edit by hand.

-Looking at the above data, it's obvious that it's too boring.
+Looking at the above data, one thing is clear: this data is too boring.

 <span class="tutorialStep"></span> Update the names in `team.yaml` to use your name and the names of family members or friends. _That will make this tutorial much more fun._